 Al-Harith ibn Hisham

-Al-Harith ibn Hisham was a member of the influential Banu Makhzum clan of Mecca.
+Al-Harith ibn Hisham was a member of Banu Makhzum clan.
 His father, Hisham ibn al-Mughira, was a respected Quraysh leader.
-His brother, Abu Jahl, played a key role in leading the opposition against the Islamic prophet Muhammad (PBUH).
-Like his brother, Al-Harith initially opposed Islam.
-He fought against the Muslims at the Battle of Badr (624), where Abu Jahl met his demise.
-Later, he participated in the Battle of Uhud (627) near Medina, continuing his resistance against Muhammad (PBUH).
+Like his brother Abu Jahl, he initially opposed Prophet Muhammad (PBUH) and fought against the Muslims at the Battle of Badr (624) and Battle of Uhud (627).

 Ayyash ibn Abi Rabi’a